A mathematical framework to study organising principles in graphical representations of biochemical processes: An illustration of our results via examples

 \subsection{An illustration of Definition \ref{Defn:macroscope}}

-Often, especially for disease-related purposes, it is essential to see how a particular portion of a biochemical network gets affected by the remaining part of the network and the converse i.e. how that particular portion affects the rest of the network.
+Often, especially for disease-related purposes, it is essential to see how a particular portion of a biochemical network gets affected by the remaining part of the network and the converse, i.e. how that particular portion affects the rest of the network.
 We introduce a mathematical technique called a \textit{macroscope} (Definition \ref{Defn:macroscope}), which allows us to formalise such effects.
 We choose the name macroscope because it allows us to see the overall effect of a biochemical reaction network on its surrounding network and vice versa.
 We illustrate the macroscope in Figure \ref{Figure:Macroscopeoverview}.
-In particular, if we apply the macroscope to the portion (marked in blue), then first it picks out the macromolecule phosphoryted RAF and the macromolecule double phoshphorylated MEK.
-Then it tells the role they are playing.
-To be more precise, it says that the outer portion of the network is modulating (here catalysis) the blue portion via phosphorylated RAF and on the other hand, the blue portion is modulating (here catalysis) the outer portion of the network through double phosphorylated MEK.
-We provide the technical details of the above technique in Figure \ref{fig:MAPKmacroscope}.